realA10001986/Dash-Gauges/README.md

 ## Home Assistant / MQTT

+By means of MQTT, the Dash Gauges can be remote controlled through commands sent to **bttf/dg/cmd**.

 The Dash Gauges support MQTT protocol versions 3.1.1 and 5.0.

 ### Control the Dash Gauges via MQTT